 Build FAQ

 The list above is our choice for the best gaming PC builder under $700.
 However, there are different routes you can go with this build.
-And, in fact, at the time of writing this guide, the list of parts in this build actually come in a bit lower than $700.
+And, in fact, at times, the list of parts in this build can actually come in a bit lower than $700.
 So, there is flexibility in what you can do with this build and how you can maximize your budget.

 We’ll discuss all of the other options you have for this build below, as well as what kind of performance you can expect, how to avoid the high cost of buying Windows, and what upgrade paths this system will offer you.